Pregnancy Health: Lifestyle Interventions to Reduce the Risk of Gestational Diabetes

 Compared to usual care, lifestyle interventions reduced the overall risk of developing gestational diabetes by 32% (29 studies).

-- Interventions that provided supervised exercise classes alone or in combination with other lifestyle reduced the risk by 32% (13 studies).
+- Interventions providing supervised exercise classes alone or in combination with other lifestyle components reduced risk by 32% (13 studies)

-- Interventions that provided education and counseling for diet and physical activity reduced the risk by 31% (16 studies).
+- Interventions providing education and counseling for diet and physical activity reduced risk by 31% (16 studies)

 The CPSTF recommendation is reinforced by another published systematic review that reported similar findings (Shepherd et al., 2017).